Updated: 7 days ago

-The asterisked exception features in Section 375 the Indian Penal Code that defines rape as a criminal offense.
+The asterisked exception features in Section 375 of the Indian Penal Code that defines rape as a criminal offense.
 A man commits rape if he has sexual intercourse with a woman against or without her consent, or if she is a minor (The legal age of valid consent is 18 in India).
 However, Exception 2 to Section 375 exempts unwilling sexual intercourse with a wife over fifteen years of age from this definition of rape, thus making it legal for men to rape women- who happen to be their wives- aged 15 and above.
-This exemption is also infringement of fundamental right of equality under Article 14 of the Indian Constitution to married women.
+This exemption is also an infringement of the fundamental right of equality under Article 14 of the Indian Constitution to married women.
 Marital rape is a huge problem in India.
 1 in 3 men admit to raping their wives, and 1 Indian woman is raped by her husband every 3 seconds.
 In 2005, the Protection of Women from Domestic Violence Act, 2005 was passed which considers marital rape as a type of local violence.
-Rape is not merely an offence under the Indian Penal Code, but it is a crime against the society as whole.
+Rape is not merely an offense under the Indian Penal Code, but it is a crime against society as a whole.
 Rape is a lesser degree a sexual offense than a demonstration of hostility gone for corrupting and mortifying the women.
-Therefore, the marital rape is violative of spouse’s right to live with human dignity under article 21.
-Any law which damages women’s right to live with dignity and gives spouse appropriate to drive wife to have sexual intercourse without her will is along these lines unlawful.
+Therefore, marital rape is violative of a spouse’s right to live with human dignity under Article 21.
+Any law which damages women’s right to live with dignity and gives the spouse appropriate to drive the wife to have sexual intercourse without her will is along these lines unlawful.
 It’s 2020 and India remains one of the 36 countries where it is not a crime for a man to rape a woman – as long as they are married.
 So, what’s holding India, a burgeoning ‘superpower’, back?
-A careful analysis points to several factors: a rigid patriarchal society, across India’s myriad religions, that suppresses women voices and agency; and, culture where marriage and family, in the dated sense of the words, still hold utmost significance as the building blocks.
+A careful analysis points to several factors: a rigidly patriarchal society, across India’s myriad religions, that suppresses women voices and agency; and, a culture where marriage and family, in the dated sense of the words, still hold utmost significance as the building blocks.
 It is a crying shame that even so many years marital rape has not been criminalized in this country.
-Every woman has right to sexual privacy, equality, to live with dignity and to maintain her modesty.
+Every woman has the right to sexual privacy, equality, to live with dignity, and to maintain her modesty.
 Marital rape in India is not a crime but surely it needs to be.

 - LEGAL HUMMING